svenernstW/CrossingTools/README.md

 ## Acknowledgements

-I would particularly like to thank Matthias Frisch for his general guidance and insights on plant breeding and selection theroy and methods.
-I also gratefully acknowledge Carola Zenke-Philippi, Eva Herzog, Philipp Heilmann and Joshua Okoye for many fruitful discussions that contributed to the development of CrossingTools.
+I would particularly like to thank Matthias Frisch for his general guidance and insights on plant breeding, selection theory, and methodology.
+I also gratefully acknowledge Carola Zenke-Philippi, Eva Herzog, Philipp Heilmann, and Joshua Okoye for many fruitful discussions that contributed to the development of CrossingTools.
+I further thank Brian Kinghorn and Andrew Kinghorn at the University of New England for valuable discussions on gain–diversity trade-offs and their applications in animal breeding.

 ## Reference

 The theoretical framework and implementation of CrossingTools are described in:

-> Weber, S.E., Waters, D.L., Werner, C.R. & Tolhurst, D.J. *CrossingTools: Scalable multi-trait cross evaluation and mating-plan optimisation in plant breeding. (in prep)*
+> Weber, S.E., Waters, D.L., Werner, C.R. & Tolhurst, D.J. *CrossingTools: Scalable multi-trait cross evaluation and mating-plan optimisation in plant breeding.* In preparation.

 The full citation will be updated following publication.